How to Make Pixel Art

 On Twitter, you’ll have a sharper, almost perfect image if the exported file is 506 pixels wide in PNG format.

-I hope you enjoyed this tutorial and also hope you managed to create your first pixel art portrait.
+I hope you enjoyed this tutorial and also hope you had fun creating your first pixel art drawing.

 Below you can find my minuscule, yet incredible, piece of art. 🙂